REFEDS/MRPS/mrps.md

 ## 5. Entity Eligibility and Validation

+> *Review and remove this box of text before submitting your MRPS*
+>
 > This section describes the processes and checks put in place before an entity is registered.
 Readers will be looking to understand how you determine a member’s right to publish information about a given entity and any checks you make to ensure the entity metadata is well constructed.
 >
 > Text regarding entityIDs using URIs is included below.
 While they tend to be discouraged, some Federations still permit URN-based entityIDs and may need to include additional wording to cover these cases.
 You should describe what you do and do not permit under each scheme.
 Please ensure that any processes described here reflect your current practice and any published documentation currently available for your Federation.